linq2db/linq2db/README.md

 }
 ```

-It should be noted, than there are two base classes for your "context" class: `LinqToDB.Data.DataConnection` and `LinqToDB.DataContext`.
+It should be noted that there are two base classes for your "context" class: `LinqToDB.Data.DataConnection` and `LinqToDB.DataContext`.
 The key difference between them is in connection retention behaviour. `DataConnection` opens connection with first query and holds it open until dispose happens. `DataContext` behaves the way you might used to with Entity Framework: it opens connection per query and closes it right after query is done.

-This difference in behavior matters when used with TransactionScope:
+This difference in behavior matters when used with `TransactionScope`:

 ```c#
 using var db = new LinqToDB.Data.DataConnection("provider name", "connection string");